Lean Into Kentucky

 - Dinner and top shelf bourbon tasting at the Kentucky Castle (the 2018 Diner’s Choice Award winner), along with an exclusive workshop on the Components of Bourbon Tasting led by world-renowned bourbon expert, author, and professor Tim Knittel

-- Optional custom tours of authentic Kentucky destinations not known or available to the typical visitor
+- A 3rd day for custom tours of authentic Kentucky destinations not known or available to the typical visitor

 Have Questions?
 Contact Us.